FinnArundel/boscode-doc/pseudocode.md

 BEGIN AppendNewRows
   Open FriendsData for append

-  Display “Please enter the details for the first new person to be added:”
+  Display "Please enter the details for the first new person to be added:"
-  Display “Enter xxx for first name to indicate there are no more rows to be added.”
+  Display "Enter xxx for first name to indicate there are no more rows to be added."

   Get firstName, lastName, emailAddress

-  WHILE firstName <> “xxx”
+  WHILE firstName <> "xxx"
     Write FriendsData from firstName, lastName, emailAddress

-    Display “Please enter the details for the next new person to be added:”
+    Display "Please enter the details for the next new person to be added:"

     Get firstName, lastName, emailAddress
   END WHILE